Phileosopher/commonplace/mind-feelings-shame.md

 No matter what, people make decisions they think are [reasonable](logic.md) at the time, so broadly blaming anything without giving the grace of context is ignoring [how](https://gainedin.site/layers/) something failed.

 When we let our feelings run our lives, though, we'll typically develop [habits](habits.md) that ignore the finer details that would empower us to think ina  more sophisticated way about our [memories](mind-memory.md).
 Over time, our memories will throw out those details and we'll stay etched into permanent [unforgiveness](hardship-ptsd-release.md), which will slowly yield bitterness.

+The only lasting cure for shame is to form [an identity](identity.md) around something that's *not* the actions we had performed.
+This can take the form of self-indemnifying, but the most powerful peace comes in becoming and closely identifying as [a child of God](humanity-christian.md).